kimgoetzke/procedural-generation-1/docs/HOW_TO_API.md

 ## Limitations

 1. Authentication has not been implemented yet.
-Currently, the game uses hardcoded credentials for `player1` & `player2`.
+Currently, the game only allows for the hardcoded credentials for `player1` & `player2` (see above).
-2. The API does not handle player deaths yet.
-3. There are no API-specific acceptance/integration tests yet.
+2. There are no API-specific tests yet.
+This is because the API was only created to have _something_ to use for a frontend project (i.e. so that I have something I can use when creating a frontend application to improve my frontend skills).

 ## Endpoints